auperatech/VMSS2.0/docs/node_guide.md

 **[Node Options](avap_doc.md#boxsegmentoroptions)**

+**Basic Node IO:**

+In its base configuration, this node has one input stream and one output stream:
+- The input stream takes `ImagePacket` objects
+- The output stream produces `Segmentations` objects

-**Basic Node IO:** This node in its base form takes in an input video stream of type `ImagePacket` and produces a corresponding segmentation stream of type `Segmentations`.
-It is able to take in multiple input streams at a time and produces corresponding segmentation streams for each, for example 3 input streams of type `ImagePacket` and 3 output streams of type `Segmentations`.
-The output streams order will correspond to the input streams order.
+This node can be scaled to receive multiple input streams at a time and produces corresponding segmentation streams for each, for example with 2 input streams there would be 2 output streams:
+- The first input stream takes `ImagePacket` objects
+- The second input stream takes `ImagePacket` objects
+- The first output stream produces `Segmentations` objects associated with the first input stream
+- The second output stream produces `Segmentations` objects associated with the second input stream

-NOTE: The Number of input streams must match the number of output streams
+*NOTE:* The Number of input streams must match the number of output streams

 ## box_tracker